 Folic Acid – Vitamin B9

-Folic acid, also known as Vitamin B9, is commonly considered a prenatal vitamin.
+Folic acid, or Vitamin B9, is commonly considered a prenatal vitamin.
 However, it is an important nutrient even for men and non-pregnant women.

 Many people confuse folic acid and folate.
 Folic acid is the synthetic form of folate.
 In other words, it is created in a lab.
 On the other hand, folate occurs naturally in foods and our body absorbs it much better.
 That is not to say that you cannot use folic acid though, as it is methylated in the liver and then used throughout the body (19).